-The Angels of Death Code of Conduct is a set of core values of our clan.
-Not only is it a rule set for member conduct, it is also a statement about what kind of gamers we are, and who we're looking for.
+The Angels of Death Code of Conduct is the face of our clan.
+Not only is it a guideline for member conduct, it is also a statement about what kind of gamers we are, and who we're looking for.

 All members agree to the Code of Conduct upon being accepted into the clan, and are expected to uphold the code at all times.
 Our code ensures that our members conduct themselves respectfully and preserve the respected image of the clan.

 Violation of the Code of Conduct can result in removal from AOD.

 1. Strive to conduct ourselves in an appropriate manner

 Do not accuse other players/clans of hacking or tell them they suck.
 Do not talk trash when winning or losing.
 If you hate it being done to you, don't do it to others.

 2. Offer help to anyone who seeks it, if it is possible

 Never be too busy to help another member with an issue they have.
 Don't condemn others for not knowing what you know.
 If you know how to fix a problem, do not tell them to go find someone else because you don't want to be bothered.

 3. Project a positive image of yourself and the AOD clan to others

 Similar to #1.
 Don't call people hackers.
 Don't say "you suck".
 Don't freak out about not being backed up by your squad members or team.
 People judge an entire group based on the actions of what ONE person does.
 If you are being obnoxious, those pubs assume all of AOD is obnoxious.